 If things do escalate there are several things you can do:

-- Contact your child’s provider
+- Contact your child’s primary care provider

 - Enlist the help of a close family member or friend for support or assistance

-When Individual Therapy isn’t Enough
+When Individual Therapy Isn’t Enough

-- Is continuing to abuse alcohol
+- Continues to use, misuse, or abuse alcohol

 - Lacks a stable support system

 - Is unable to function or carry out the typical responsibilities and activities of day-to-day life, such as getting out of bed, eating, dressing themselves, and going to school

 Here’s a description of these levels of care:

 Intensive Outpatient Programs (IOP)